sparksis/open-notebook/flux/README.md

 ## Configuration

-The deployment uses `envFrom` to load environment variables from a secret named `open-notebook-secret`.
+The `open-notebook` deployment uses `envFrom` to load environment variables from a secret named `open-notebook-secret`.
 You need to create this secret in the same namespace as the deployment.

 Here is an example of how to create the secret: